Kopiranje v odložišče ni uspelo, poskusite znova po spremembi vaših dovoljenj.

 In January, Google announced Google Assistant Connect, a tool which allows manufacturers to build Google Assistant technology into their devices without a connection to Google's cloud.
 It’s not quite clear yet how that will work, but Google has promised that the tool will make it easier for manufacturers to deliver connected devices.
 At this stage, it appears that devices equipped with Google Assistant Connect will leverage an existing connected speaker with Google Assistant to establish a connection.
 This is still speculation however; Google has promised to release more details later this year.

-We know we tend to go on and on about Flutter, but can you blame us?
+We know we tend to go on and on about Flutter , but can you blame us?
 This new tool delivers true cross-platform development capability, with apps that can run on Android, iOS, desktops and the web.
 Flutter comes packed with a host of widgets and components to help developers.
 These include in-app payments from Square Reader, Google Maps integration and Flare, a real-time vector drawing and animation tool that embeds animations directly into Flutter apps.
 This year will also see more announcements about Hummingbird, which allows Flutter apps to be compiled into Progressive Web Apps.
-Expect 2019 to be a big year for Flutter!
+Expect some big years ahead for Flutter!